 - You must be 21 years old or older

 - You should own your home or have a rental that allows large dogs.
-If you rent, we will need a copy of your lease or a letter from your landlord at some point during the application process.
+If you rent, we will need a copy of your lease or a letter from your landlord which states greyhounds are allowed in your home.

 - Your other dogs and cats must be spayed and neutered (dogs being shown or bonafide breeders are excepted; we will ask to see titles/contracts.)
 All pets in the household must be current on vaccinations.

 - Your county or city pet limits should not be exceeded (please check this by calling your county animal control office.)